Generators of the plane Cremona group over the field with two elements: Introduction

 The Cremona group of rank $n$ over a field $\kk$ is the group $\Bir_\kk(\PPP^n)$ of birational maps of the projective space $\PPP^n$ that are defined over $\kk$.
+Equivalently, it is the group of field automorphisms $\Aut_{\kk}\kk(x_1,\ldots,x_n)$.
 We are interested in the following question: Is there a ``nice'' set of generators of the plane Cremona group over a fixed field?
 The classical Theorem of Noether and Castelnuovo states that over an algebraically closed field, the Cremona group of rank $2$ is generated by $\PGL_3(\kk)$ and the standard Cremona transformation given by $[x:y:z]\mapsto[yz:xz:xy]$ \cite{Noether1870, Castelnuovo1901}.
-Over other fields, this question was already studied by Kantor, who gives in 1899 a list of sixteen types of birational maps that generate the Cremona group over the rational numbers $\QQQ$ \cite{Kantor}.
+Over other fields, this question was already studied by Kantor, who gives in 1899 a list of sixteen types of birational maps that generate the Cremona group over the rational numbers $\Q$ \cite{Kantor}.
 A (long) list of generators can be found in \cite{Iskovskikh92,IKT93} for any perfect field.
+For certain fields such as the field of real numbers, generating sets have been described more explicitly \cite{BM14,RV05,zimmermann18}.
 In general, generating sets over non-closed fields are more complicated to describe.
-For certain fields such as the field of real numbers, generating sets have been described more explicitely \cite{BM14,RV05,zimmermann18}.

-A related question is: Which Cremona groups are generated by involutions?
-As $\PGL_3(\kk)$ is generated by involutions for fields where each element is a cube (see Lemma~\ref{lemma:PGL3GeneratedByInvolutions} below), the classical theorem of Noether and Castelnuovo directly implies that $\Bir_\kk(\PPP^2)$ over algebraically closed fields is generated by involutions (see also \cite[{Th\'eor\`eme}~5.24]{CD13}).
-Zimmermann showed that $\Bir_\RRR(\PPP^2)$ is generated by $\Aut_\RRR(\PPP^2)$ and involutions \cite[Corollary II.4.12]{zimmermannthesis}, hence it is generated by involutions.
-The question seems to remain open for plane Cremona groups over other non-closed fields.
-Note that generation by involutions prohibits the existence of any non-trivial group homomorphism from the Cremona group to $\ZZZ$, or to any $\ZZZ/p\ZZZ$ for primes $p\neq2$.